issa16/cogs3/docs/stories/stories.md

 - Newly created projects are created with status UNAPPROVED [UT]
 - Newly created projects do not have a default category [UT]
 - Project status cannot be set to approved without a category and project code [UT]
-- New projects must have a name, description, technical lead and institution
+- New projects must have a name, description, technical lead, institution, start date and an end date [IT]
-- Active projects are listed as 'Awaiting Authorisation' the project list
+- Active projects are listed as 'Awaiting Authorisation' the project list [IT]
 #### Not Tested
 - Projects require a start and end date [UT]

 ### Project administration
 #### Tested
-#### Pending Testing
-- User can create a project membership request
+- User can create a project membership request [IT]
-- Project membership requests should be created in a PENDING state
+- Project membership requests should be created in a PENDING state [IT]
-- Technical lead should be able to change the state of project memberships requests made by other users to APPROVED
+- Technical lead should be able to change the state of project memberships requests made by other users to APPROVED [IT]
 #### Not Implemented
 - Technical lead should be able to create a project membership request for a specific user by email address
 - User being added should be able to change the state of a project membership request created by a technical lead to APPROVED